 Unfortunately, the reality is that most people don’t have a comprehensive backup plan in place.
 And, occasionally, there are other reasons — like a last-minute change that was important, but not yet saved online — that might still require retrieving data off the dead drive.

 If you can boot the machine into safe mode, then the place to start is to run CHKDSK /R on the drive.
 That will scan the disk for surface errors that can cause the disk to become inaccessible.

-If you can’t boot at all, or if CHKDSK doesn’t help, it might be worth trying SpinRite to see if it can repair the drive.
+If you can’t boot at all, or if CHKDSK doesn’t help, it might be worth buying SpinRite to see if it can repair the drive.
 (If not, you can get your money back.)
-SpinRite boots from its own media and can perform a lengthy pass on the drive to attempt to both diagnose and possibly repair errors on the disk surface.
+SpinRite boots from its own media and can attempt to both diagnose and possibly repair errors on the disk surface.

-If those options simply don’t work or don’t help, then it’s time to try something else.
+If those options don’t work or don’t help, it’s time to try something else.

 Get an external drive enclosure

 Perhaps the most flexible way of dealing with a hard drive in a dead computer is to purchase a USB hard-disk drive enclosure.
-These are almost identical to any of the external USB drives you might purchase, except there’s no drive inside.
+These are almost identical to any external USB drive, except there’s no drive inside.

 You need to get the correct-sized enclosure for the physical size of your drive.

 Current drives are either 3.5 inches or 2.5 inches wide, and the enclosure must match.